jdhuang-csm/hybrid-drt/README.md

 *Disclaimer:* `hybrid-drt` is experimental and under active development.
 The code is provided to demonstrate several conceptual approaches to electrochemical analysis, but the details of the implementation may change in the future.

 ## Webinar
-You can find a recording of a webinar providing a general introduction to the DRT in the `webinar` folder.
+You can find the recording of a webinar providing a general introduction to the DRT in the `webinar` folder.
 This uses `hybrid-drt` for a short software demonstration, which can be found in the same folder.

 ## Requirements
 `hybrid-drt` requires the `mittag-leffler` package, which is available at https://github.com/jdhuang-csm/mittag-leffler.